 (F) The action taken to correct the vapor leak rate failure.

 (k) Low permeation hoses and enhanced conventional nozzles.
-An owner or operator of a gasoline dispensing facility that has complied with § 129.82a(d) (relating to requirements to decommission a Stage II vapor recovery system) and is subject to this section shall do all of the following:
+An owner or operator of a gasoline dispensing facility that is subject to this section and does not have a Stage II vapor recovery system shall do all of the following: